-Note: this guide works on all types of HP Pavilion laptops, Mini networks, desktop PCs, as long as they run with Microsoft Windows XP, Vista, 7, 8, 10 operation systems.
+Note: this guide works for all types of HP Pavilion laptops, Mini networks, desktop PCs, as long as they run under a Microsoft Windows OS, such as Windows 10/8.1/7/Vista/XP.

 1. Viruses and Malware

 While viruses are most known for crashing computers and stealing your data, they could also run wild in the background -- taking up valuable CPU and memory thus slow down your PC.
 Other times, these malicious programs aren't necessarily out to wreak havoc, but trying to monitor your activities and target you with annoying flash ads.
 Remember that your laptop always heats up when you're browsing specific websites, that's all because those sites are loaded with heavy ads (with flashes and videos "flying" around).